Sentry Recovery & Collections Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known SRC number.
 You may be a victim of SRC phone harassment.
 The list above is not all the numbers that SRC uses.
-The calls can be from a different number and it still be Sentry Recovery & Collections calling you.
+The calls can be from different phone numbers and it still be Sentry Recovery & Collections calling you.
 If the calls become overwhelming, you can request to have SRC’s numbers blocked by your phone provider.
 It is also recommended that you keep a log of all calls received from SRC for documentation purposes.
 Contact our office right away so we can start the process to stop SRC from calling you illegally.
 Above all, no one should live with harassment!

 How Sentry Recovery & Collections Affects Your Credit Report